-At times, communication between ENTP and INFP can be problematic, due largely to INFP being emotional and reserved while ENTP is outgoing and rational.
+At times, communication between ENTP and INFP can be problematic due largely to INFP being emotional and reserved, while ENTP is outgoing and rational.
 However, getting their messages across to one another is not impossible.
 Since each is so intuitive, they are usually able to quickly figure out the right words to be said at just the right time.

-ENTP will need to listen closely and pay attention not only to INFP’s words, but also their body language and other forms of nonverbal communication.
+ENTP will need to listen closely and pay attention not only to INFP’s words but also to their body language and other forms of nonverbal communication.
 INFP will need to speak to ENTP in a way that is very direct and logical, both of which can be difficult at times.
 If their friendship or romance is strong enough, communication becomes easier and easier between these two as the years go by.

 Where are they strong and why?